 Student employees are paid every two weeks (except certain student adjuncts).
 Student employees are paid using the student employee paper timesheets or online KRONOS system.
 Students are responsible for ensuring that time sheets or KRONOS timecards are completed accurately and submitted to their supervisor.
 The supervisor is responsible for submitting these time sheets or KRONOS timecards to the payroll office on time.
-A calendar of dates is provided on Payroll's Website http://www.nova.edu/cwis/fop/payroll.
+A calendar of dates is provided on Payroll's website nova.edu/payroll/forms/index.html.

 The Payroll Office will not pay students if time sheets are completed incorrectly and will return them to the department for corrections.
-If timesheets are required, timesheets can be downloaded from the Payroll web site: http://www.nova.edu/cwis/fop/payroll.
+If timesheets are required, timesheets can be downloaded from the Payroll web site: nova.edu/payroll/forms/index.html.

 The student employee time sheet is separated into two sections.
 The first section is to be completed and signed by the student employee.
 After completing the student section, the time sheet should be given to the employee's supervisor.
 Paychecks are disbursed by the Payroll Office.
 Students are encouraged to sign up for payroll direct deposit as checks are automatically mailed out by the Payroll Office.
-For further information contact the Payroll Office at (954) 262-7887 or visit: www.nova.edu/cwis/fop/payroll.
+For further information contact the Payroll Office at (954) 262-7887 or visit: nova.edu/payroll/forms/index.html.